BetonQuest/BetonQuest/docs/Participate/Process/Submitting-Changes.md

     that explain, why and how you clean the commit history.

 ### Submit your Pull Request
-Now click on `Create pull request` to submit your request.
+Now click on `Create Pull Request` to submit your request.

-If you want to share your progress on a change to get early feedback, create a "draft Pull Request".
+If you want to share work-in-progress changes to get early feedback, create a "draft pull request".
-For that click on the arrow next to `Create pull request` and then select `Create draft pull request`.
+Click on the arrow next to `Create Pull Request` and then select `Create draft Pull Request`.
-Now this indicates, that this Pull Request is not finished, and you can click on `Ready for review` once you are ready.
+This indicates, that this pull request is not finished, and you can click on `Ready for review` once you are ready.

 ----

 Congrats, you are done!
 Thank you for contributing! :heart:

-Keep an eye out for reviews on your pull request.
+Keep an eye out for reviews of your pull request.